 - Develop a business project of general interest or of an innovative activity with a special economic interest for Spain.

 Because of these new investment options, we expect that a significant number of foreign investors will also wish to obtain Spanish citizenship once they have obtained the residence permit or Spanish Golden Visa.

 We will focus on this kind of residence permit or Spanish Golden Visa to give the foreign investor an idea of the permits that would allow him or her to reside legally in Spain and later apply for Spanish citizenship if desired.
 The following points include a list outlining the available types of residence permits now available to the foreign investor (in stages):

-1. Resident Visa with a validity period for a maximum of one year.
+- Resident Visa with a validity period of a maximum of one year.

 If the foreign investor can prove that he or she has resided on a continuous and permanent basis during the applicable timeframe under the permits’ validity period referred to above, he or she may apply for Spanish citizenship.

 Obtaining Spanish citizenship is a considerable advantage because it also grants European citizenship including not only the rights that come with Spanish citizenship but also those that the European legislation has granted to European citizens over the years including the right to move freely without restrictions as well as numerous protections for workers and consumers.

 (This article does not intend to simplify the naturalization process in Spain for foreign nationals but rather provides only an informative overview of the right to apply for Spanish citizenship after obtaining certain residence permits available to a foreign investor.
 For more information on how to apply for and obtain Spanish citizenship, please inquire with our firm.)